Spectator and Racer Course Guide

-Distance from Fraser Road to U of M Checkpoints for Short Distance participants: 10km
+Distance between Fraser Road and U of M Checkpoints for Short Distance participants: 10km

-Distance from Fraser Road to St Adolphe CheckPoints for Mid and Long Distance participants: 19km
+Distance between Fraser Road and St Adolphe CheckPoints for Mid and Long Distance participants: 19km

 Mid and Long Distance racers will file through this area along the berm that protects the town in cases of severe Red River flooding as they continue south to Niverville.
 Conditions are usually decent on this next stretch unless there’s severe wind or cold.

-Distance from St Adolphe to Niverville Checkpoints for Mid and Long Distance Participants: 12km
+Distance between St Adolphe and Niverville Checkpoints for Mid and Long Distance Participants: 12km

 Some racers stay at this CheckPoint a little longer and regroup before either heading back north (Mid Distance racers) or continuing south to the furthest points of the course (Long Distance racers).
 A fair amount of open prairie awaits those who continue south.

-Distance from Niverville to St Adolphe Checkpoints for Mid Distance participants: 12km
+Distance between Niverville and St Adolphe Checkpoints for Mid Distance participants: 12km

-Distance from Niverville to Crystal Spring Checkpoints for Long Distance participants: 19km
+Distance between Niverville and Crystal Spring Checkpoints for Long Distance participants: 19km

-Crystal Spring – Turn Around for Long Distance Run (click here for CheckPoint location map)
+Crystal Spring, sponsored by the Crystal Spring Colony & Black Earth Grills – Turn Around for Long Distance Run

 *Note that the Long Distance runners may actually head a bit further south than Crystal Spring too, likely along a part of the same route the Long Distance cyclists take, in order to travel a more precise 162km (100miles) overall – we’ll include this info in our final GPS mappings and Cue Sheets.